bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/node-on-kubernetes.rst

     * Run the following command to update a PV's reclaim policy to <Retain>

     ..
 Code:: bash

         $ kubectl --context k8s-bdb-test-cluster-0 patch pv <pv-name> -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}'

-    For notes on recreating a private volume form a released Azure disk resource consult :ref:`cluster-troubleshooting`.
+    For notes on recreating a private volume form a released Azure disk resource consult :doc:`the page about cluster troubleshooting <../production-deployment-template/troubleshoot>`.

-.. _start-a-kubernetes-statefulset-for-mongodb:
+.. _start-kubernetes-stateful-set-mongodb-tmt:

-Step 12: Start a Kubernetes StatefulSet for MongoDB
+Step 13: Start a Kubernetes StatefulSet for MongoDB
 ---------------------------------------------------

-  * This configuration is located in the file ``mongodb/mongo-ss.yaml``.
+  * This configuration is located in the file ``mongodb/mongo-ss-tm.yaml``.

   * Set the ``spec.serviceName`` to the value set in ``mdb-instance-name`` in the ConfigMap.